-The Supply Chain Subcommittee ('SCSC') of the Corporate Responsibility Committee periodically completes a supply chain risk assessment to establish social risks, including modern slavery, in our supply chain.
+The Supply Chain Subcommittee ('SCSC') of the Sustainability Committee periodically completes a supply chain risk assessment to establish social risks, including modern slavery, in our supply chain.
 The risk assessment will also include bribery risks.
-The risk assessment will be used to maintain a list of countries and risk categories (ranging from low to very high risk).
-The SCSC will communicate the list to Bunzl businesses at least annually.
+The risk assessment will be used to maintain a list of countries and, if applicable, industry sectors with the applicable risk categories (ranging from low to very high risk).
+The SCSC will communicate the list and any changes to it to Bunzl businesses.